 A new season calls for change.
 It’s the ideal transition period to clear some space, both mental and physical, and take stock of what you have, want, and need.
 It’s also an especially good time to give your salon, booth space, office, or studio a refresh.

-Whether you’re considering signing a new lease to usher in 2021 or you’re just ready to make some minor changes that will have a huge impact, we’ve got you covered.
+Whether you’re considering signing a new lease this year or you’re just ready to make some minor changes that will have a huge impact, we’ve got the salon design ideas you need.
 Below, you’ll find an in-depth guide to decorating your hair salon or studio space complete with real-life examples.

 Work with what you’ve got, get creative on a budget, and keep function front-of-mind (this is where you work after all!).
 Above all: Have some fun.
 The following steps will keep you on track.